PetrKorab/Arabica/docs/source/Heatmap.rst

 * **additional unnnecessary strings** removal

-* n-gram frequencies for each headline are calculated, summed, and displayed in a word cloud.
+* n-gram frequencies for each headline are calculated, aggregated by monthly frequency, and displayed in a heatmap.

 .. code-block:: python
    :linenos: